rfeinman/pyBPL/learning2learn/README.md

 3. Train sub-stroke ID LSTM

 Finally, run the script `train_lstm_subids.py`.
 This will train an LSTM to model sub-stroke ID sequences.
+The model will be saved to a file called `lstm_subids.h5`